Jasperredis/cerbose-lib/docs/cprint.md

 cprint(type, text, *, logfile=None, logfeedback=False, textcol="normal", stagtype=None, timestamp=False, valonly=False):
 ```

-This means that type and text are the first two required arguments, and the rest are optional keyword arugments.
+This means that type and text are the first two required arguments, and the rest are optional keyword arguments.
 `type` defines the "tag" the output uses.

 Here is an output of text from Cerbose (examples/test.py)